Alex Mellor: Bradford Bulls

-2016

-Mellor featured in the pre-season friendlies against Leeds and Castleford.
+In the 2016 season, Mellor featured in the pre-season friendlies against Leeds and Castleford.
 He featured in Round 2 (Whitehaven) to Round 3 Swinton Lions then in Round 5 Oldham to Round 7 London Broncos.
 He played in Round 10 (Dewsbury Rams) to Round 13 against Swinton then in Round 15 against Leigh.
 Mellor featured in Round 17 (Workington Town) to Round 21 Whitehaven then in Round 23 Featherstone Rovers.
 Mellor featured in the Championship Shield Game 1 Whitehaven to the Final against Sheffield.
 Mellor played in the Challenge Cup in the 4th Round against the Dewsbury club.

 Huddersfield Giants

-2017

 Following Bradford's liquidation before the 2017 season, he signed a three-year deal with Super League side Huddersfield.

-Mellor featured in Round 1 against Widnes to Round 6 against Wigan club.
+Mellor featured in Round 1 against Widnes to Round 6 against Wigan.

 Leeds Rhinos

-2020

 On 17 October 2020, he played in the 2020 Challenge Cup Final victory for Leeds over Salford at Wembley Stadium.

-On 21 June 2022, it was announced that Mellor had signed a two and a half year deal to join Super League rivals Castleford with immediate effect.
+Castleford Tigers

+On 21 June 2022, the Castleford Tigers announced that Mellor would join the club with immediate effect, having signed a two-and-a-half-year deal.
+He made his Tigers debut later that week, in a golden-point win against the Catalans Dragons at Wheldon Road.
+He scored his first try for the club against his former side Huddersfield on 19 August.

+Ahead of the 2023 season, Mellor was assigned squad number 12 and also appointed Castleford vice-captain.
+On 12 May, playing as a centre, he scored two tries for Castleford in their 22-46 loss against the Catalans Dragons.
+Three weeks later, at the 2023 Magic Weekend, he scored two tries in Castleford's 26-24 win against Leeds.
+Mellor made 25 appearances throughout the season as the club narrowly avoided relegation by finishing above Wakefield.
+He said, "We've massively underperformed as a team," and that looking forward, "There's a lot of improvements that need to happen across the board."

+Mellor suffered a knee injury in a friendly against Keighley ahead of the 2024 season, forcing him to miss the opening two rounds.
+He displayed impressive form as the season progressed with Castleford director of rugby Danny Wilson praising his "tough line-running", and subsequently signed a two-year contract extension in May.
+On 12 July, Mellor scored two tries in the Tigers' round 17 win against London.

+Mellor played 26 matches for Castleford in the 2025 Super League season as the club finished 11th on the table.